 2. Imagine that you are trying to stop yourself from passing wind or urine - you should feel the pressure from inside your body.

 3. Press for 10 seconds as hard as you can.
 Repeat 10 times that.

 Do the exercises three times a day, breathe normally while performing the exercises.
 You may get results within 3-5 months.
 Once results are visible, continue to exercise once per day.
 Losing weight makes pelvic floor exercises more successful.
 But if you undergo vaginal suspension surgery, you should avoid sudden weight changes afterwards, as it affects the subtle adjustments made by the surgeon.

 If you are having difficulty with these exercises or are not sure how to do them.
 Ask your doctor for help with this.

 What is the treatment of urinary incontinence in women in Turkey?

 As we mentioned earlier, there are many treatments available for the problem of urinary incontinence in women, including conservative, some of which are medicinal or surgical, such as vaginal suspension.

 What are the options for treating urinary incontinence in women in Turkey in case of failure of the vaginal suspension?

-Results showed Studies Long-term vaginal suspension surgery, a high success rate of 81%, was associated with a high cure rate and low postoperative complications with the right patient selection for the appropriate procedure.
-For some women, this procedure may not be effective for them, so your surgeon may suggest other options, such as a procedure to place cords from the patient's tissues, or the use of an artificial sphincter to close the bladder.
+The results of long-term studies of vaginal suspension showed a high success rate of 81%, and a high cure rate and low postoperative complications were associated with choosing the right patient for the appropriate procedure.
+For some women, this procedure may not be effective for them, so your surgeon may suggest other options, such as a procedure to place cords from the patient's tissues, or use an artificial sphincter to close the bladder.
 Or you may be given a silicone injection (urethral) to prevent leaks.
-If you do not want any further surgical procedures, your doctor will give you advice on managing symptoms
+If you do not want any further surgical procedures, your doctor will give you advice on managing your symptoms.